In This Series:

 Bill was a pillar in his small farming community, Melissa the faithful housewife.
 They were a good Christian family, and she was looking forward to their upcoming 25th wedding anniversary.
 Melissa was in shock the night Bill came home and told her he had found “the love of his life” and was moving out.
 She literally spent the next year crying, unable to care for their 16-year-old daughter.

-).
+Research shows the majority of marriages ending in divorce have average levels of happiness and conflict (source).
 In other words, these are not deeply troubled, physically or emotionally abusive relationships, although even those are not always irreversibly broken.
 In short, most of the marriages that end in divorce are just plain average, or “good enough.”
 Instead of throwing in the towel, these average marriages could be improved over time – if the spouses stayed together.

 Is your relationship one of these normal but – at least at this time – unhappy marriages?
 Could it be improved and saved from divorce?
 Before you say, “No way!” please continue reading.